rookiedev-new/pokemon-demo/README.md

 # pokemon-demo
-This my pokemon card like api data show stuff.
+This my pokemon card like thing which work on pokmeon api data to show stuff.